FlowFuse/website/src/blog/2023/06/node-explained-filter.md

 The Filter node, previously called "Report by Exception", has two modes of operation, called deadband and narrowband.
-These modes allow users to limit network traffic or write operations to historians.
-Or limit reporting of values outside a range that is worth reporting on.
-It's very versitile, once you understand the node fully.
+These modes allow users to limit network traffic, write operations to historians, or limit reporting of values outside a range that is worth reporting on.
+It's very versatile, once you fully understand the node.

 <!--more-->

-The Filter node is part of the core nodes in Node-RED, meaning they're installed by default.
+The Filter node is part of the core nodes in Node-RED, meaning it is installed by default.

 ### Deadband Mode